Conduction with Heat Generation

-Analyze steady-state temperature distribution in solids with uniform volumetric heat generation (electrical heating, nuclear fuel rods, chemical reactions).
+Analyze steady-state temperature distribution in solids with uniform volumetric heat generation (electrical heating, nuclear rods, exothermic reactions).

 Material & Heat Source